salazarm/jspatch/README.md

 }
 ```

-Previously you would have to setup `SomeContext` and hook into the implementation of `useDataProvider` so that you can make it return a mock.
+Before this library you would have to setup `SomeContext` and hook into the implementation of `useDataProvider` so that you can make it return data corresponding to the state you're trying to test.

 Now you can diretly dependency inject `useDataProvider` and `useContext` rather than needing to know anything about how they work.